-On the Routing Profile tab, click the Add button to enter the next-hop address.
+On the Routing Profile tab, select "" under URI Group.
+Click the Add button to enter the next-hop address.
 Enter I under Priority/Weight.
 Under Server Configuration, select Session Manager.
 The Next Hop Address field will be populated with the IP address, port and protocol defined for the Session Manager Server Configuration Profile in Section 7.8.1.
 Defaults were used for all other parameters.
 Click Finish.